inakierregueab/YOLO11-JDE/README.md

 | FPS      | 35.9  | 18.9  |

 Compared to state-of-the-art methods, YOLO11-JDE offers superior FPS and competitive tracking accuracy with significantly fewer parameters.

 ---

+## Enhancing Performance in Custom Scenarios

+To improve performance in custom scenarios, consider the following approaches:

+1. **Hyperparameter tuning** – Adjust the tracker settings in `ultralytics/cfg/trackers/yolojdetracker.yaml`, keeping in mind that the default values are optimized for MOT17 but generalize to MOT20 as well.
+2. **Reducing domain drift** – Integrate reference images from your dataset into the training set using only bounding box annotations to improve adaptation.
+3. **Weakly supervised learning** – If track information is available in your dataset, include both bounding box and track ID annotations in the training set.
+4. **Fine-tuning the tracker** – If track information is available in your dataset, optimize the tracker's hyperparameters using `tracker/finetune/evolve.py` for a better fit to your camara setup.

+---